mdyousufreja/matplotlib-challenge_reja/README.md

 This assignment is broken down into the following tasks:

-- Prepare the data.
+- Prepared the data.

-- Generate summary statistics.
+- Generated summary statistics.

-- Create bar charts and pie charts.
+- Created bar charts and pie charts.

-- Calculate quartiles, find outliers, and create a box plot.
+- Calculated quartiles, find outliers, and create a box plot.

-- Create a line plot and a scatter plot.
+- Created a line plot and a scatter plot.

-- Calculate correlation and regression.
+- Calculated correlation and regression.

-- Submit your final analysis.
+- Submitted my final analysis.

 ### Prepare the Data ###

-  1. Run the provided package dependency and data imports, and then merge the **mouse_metadata** and **study_results** DataFrames into a single DataFrame.
+  1. Ran the provided package dependency and data imports, and then merged the **mouse_metadata** and **study_results** DataFrames into a single DataFrame.

-  2. Display the number of unique mice IDs in the data, and then check for any mouse ID with duplicate time points.
-Display the data associated with that mouse ID, and then create a new DataFrame where this data is removed.
-Use this cleaned DataFrame for the remaining steps.
+  2. Displayed the number of unique mice IDs in the data, and then checked for any mouse ID with duplicate time points.
+Displayed the data associated with that mouse ID, and then created a new DataFrame where
+     this data is removed.
+Used this cleaned DataFrame for the remaining steps.

-  3. Display the updated number of unique mice IDs.
+  3. Displayed the updated number of unique mice IDs.

 ### Generate Summary Statistics ###

-Create a DataFrame of summary statistics.
-Remember, there is more than one method to produce the results you're after, so the method you use is less important than the result.
+Created a DataFrame of summary statistics.
+Remember, there is more than one method to produce the results you're after, so the method I used is less important than the result.

-Your summary statistics should include:
+My summary statistics included:

 - A row for each drug regimen.
 These regimen names should be contained in the index column.